-OnePlus' latest flagship smartphones are here.
-The OnePlus 8 and OnePlus 8 Pro are available to buy in a number of global markets, but which should you pick?
+(Pocket-lint) - They might not be the newest flagships, but the OnePlus 8 and OnePlus 8 Pro are still available to buy in a number of global markets and could well be worth grabbing now that they're cheaper than they used to be.
+Still, which should you pick?

 - OnePlus 8: 160 x 72.9 x 8mm, 180g